suyash-jaiswal-7/dev-card-showcase/README.md

  <h1 align="center"> Hi!!<img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" height="40"width="40" />Welcome to the Community Card Showcase </h1>

-This is a beginner-friendly **Open Source project** designed to celebrate contributions and showcase the profiles of developers from around the world.
+This is a **beginner-friendly Open Source project** designed to:
+- **Celebrate contributors** and their achievements
+- **Showcase developer profiles** from around the world
+- **Encourage first-time PRs** and open source participation

+Whether you're making your first contribution or simply want to be part of a global developer community, this project is the perfect place to start.

+---

 <!--line-->
 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920" />